Hither1/iclr2026_blogpost/_posts/2026-04-27-mechanistic.md

 {% endraw %}
 ```

-Voila!

 <div class="l-page">
   <iframe src="{{ 'assets/html/2026-04-27-distill-example/plotly_demo_1.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>
 </div>

-## Citations

-Citations are then used in the article body with the `<d-cite>` tag.
-The key attribute is a reference to the id provided in the bibliography.
-The key attribute can take multiple ids, separated by commas.

 The citation is presented inline like this: <d-cite key="gregor2015draw"></d-cite> (a number that displays more information on hover).
 If you have an appendix, a bibliography is automatically created and populated in it.